akeneo/onboarder-helpcenter/content/md/retailer-onboarder/review-suppliers-propositions/review-new-products.md

 # Wanna approve a prereferenced product?

-If you want to accept a prereferenced product, simply
+If you want to accept a prereferenced product, simply:
 1. Click on the `Accept` button
 1. A pop-in is prompted to fill in the product identifier and its category
 1. Click on `Save`